ninuinu/bank-app-front-end/README.md

 # Bank App: Front-End

-This the repository containing all code necessary to run the front-end of the bank app webb application.
+Repository containing all code necessary to run the front-end of the bank app webb application.
 ## Getting Started

 Download the project and navigate to the project directory.
 From there, run: